aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 </code></pre>
 </details>

-### **Rotate document.**
+### **Rotate Document.**
-- Rotates the provided files by a specified angle, with options for rotation type and page number.
+- Rotates the document by a specified angle, allowing for adjustment of the document's orientation.
+You can choose the type of rotation and target specific pages to ensure the document is aligned according to your needs.

 **Supported formats:**